Shakuhachi Honkyoku Kyorei 虚鈴

 How to play your first Honkyoku

-Jin Nyodo’s version of Kyorei makes for a perfect first Honkyoku because it remains in the lower 1st register Otsu, the deepest sound of the shakuhachi (the 2nd, higher register Kan is more difficult).
-Interestingly, there are very few classic Honkyoku which are only in Otsu.
-Jin Nyodo (1891-1966) arranged his version of Kyorei in the 20th century, thus it’s not one of the original, older Edo period Honkyoku which I focus on, but none the less a great piece.
+Jin Nyodo’s (1891-1966) unique arrangement of Kyorei makes for a perfect first Honkyoku.
+This is because it remains in the lower 1st register Otsu, the deepest sound of the shakuhachi (the 2nd, higher register Kan is more difficult).
+Interestingly, there are very few Honkyoku which are only in Otsu.

 Kyorei 虚鈴 – Jin Nyodo version

 I created this score in the notation style of the Seien Ryu 西園流 because it’s the original Edo period source of Kyorei, from Fudaiji Temple 普大寺.
-The Seien Ryu is also usually the first style that I teach to my students after they’ve completed Jin Nyodo’s Kyorei.
-I’ve included the note charts on the right for reference if you need it.
-In case you skipped or missed the page on how to read these notes, you can find it here.
+I’ve included the note charts on the right for reference if you need them.
+In case you skipped or missed the page on how to read these notes you can find it here.

 - The enso ‘o’ circles between breaths are where you’ll pause and inhale, also known as ma or ‘space’.